WilliamThyer/calm-hands/README.md

 ### `training_calm_hands_colab.ipynb`

-Notebook that I ran in Google Colab to train the `Edgenext` model.
+Notebook that I ran in Google Colab to train the `edgenext_small` model.
+I chose `edgenext` because it is a smaller model that still has high performance.

+### `dummy_model.ipynb`

+A model that replicates the functionality of a fastai model, with random predictions.
+Useful for testing the `App` without loading a real model or importing fastai.